Rendering Lists

 One common pattern is called nested reactivity.
 This basically means putting signals inside signals.
 For example, if we are building a todo app, we might want to allow editing the todo task after the todo has already been created.

-We might therefore want to change our Todo
+We might therefore want to change our Todo struct to look like:

 struct Todo {